-POST-CLOSURE MONITORING PLAN 3.0
+3.0 POST-CLOSURE MONITORING PLAN

-As requested by the NYSDEC, monitoring and inspection will be conducted subsequent to the closure activity to assess the effects of the closure on groundwater and surface water quality and to identify any newly manifested discharges to surface water.
+As requested by NYSDEC, monitoring and inspection will be conducted subsequent to the closure activity to assess the effects of the closure on groundwater and surface water quality and to identify any newly manifested discharges to surface water.

-Two years of semi-annual post-shutdown groundwater and surface water monitoring will be conducted to ensure Site conditions are not adversely affected by the collection and treatment system shutdown.
+Two years of quarterly post-shutdown groundwater and surface water monitoring will be conducted to ensure Site conditions are not adversely affected by the collection and treatment system shutdown.
 The data from this post-shutdown monitoring will be reported as it is developed to NYSDEC.